 - What fixtures and appliances aren't included

-- Whether your home will be listed with the local MLS
+- Whether your home will be listed with the local multiple listing service (MLS).
+It should be; this is part of what makes the agent's services valuable.

-- Specific responsibilities of the broker (showing, open houses, advertising and other marketing)
+- Specific responsibilities of the broker (conducting showings and open houses, advertising, other marketing).

-- What hours and days the house is available for showing
+- What hours and days the house will be available for showing.

-- How you will resolve any disputes (arbitration, mediation, small claims court)
+- How you will resolve any disputes (for example, by arbitration, mediation, or small claims court).

 Read every word of the listing agreement carefully, and make sure you understand everything before you sign it.
 Don't be afraid to ask about anything you don't understand.